Gabriella439/nixos-in-production/manuscript/WebServer.md

 }
 ```

-If you restart the virtual machine and refresh the web page you'll see a web page with a single `+` button:
+If you restart the virtual machine and refresh the web page you'll see a single `+` button:

 {align: left}
 ![](./plus-button.png)